PLO executive committee member Hanan Ashrawi.

 (photo credit: Wikimedia Commons)

-The Palestinian politician took to social media on Monday to share the fact that her request for a US visa had been rejected.
+On May 13, Ashrawi, who is a PLO Executive Committee member, took to social media to share the fact that her request for a US visa had been denied

 that "visa records are confidential under US law; therefore, we cannot discuss the details of individual visa cases."

 "US law does not authorize the refusal of visas based solely on political statements or views if those statements or views would be lawful in the United States.
 Visas may be denied only on grounds set out in US law," the embassy added.

 Earlier on Monday, Ashrawi also met with the French Consul-General in Jerusalem Pierre Cochard.
 According to the PLO statement, during the meeting, she called on France to reject any involvement in the upcoming US peace summit in Bahrain.

 "The right-wing US and Israeli administrations are bypassing international law and signed agreements by applying punitive financial measures that aim at undermining the Palestinian cause but all those botched efforts are bound to fail," she said.

 The "Peace to Prosperity" economic workshop is scheduled to take place on June 25 and 26.
 The Trump administration has cast the conference as an overture to its plan for peace between Israel and the Palestinians.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>